Fortnite 2 Season 8 Missions and Punch Playing cards: NPCs Location - TheNewsTrace

 Soften a doorbell via touching it

-Deal injury to an opponent within the first 30 seconds after touchdown
+Deal harm to an opponent within the first 30 seconds after touchdown

 Kill an opponent with a pistol, submachine gun or shotgun in The Parallel